evalisharu/EvalAI/docs/source/setup.md

 # How to setup

-EvalAI can run on Linux, Cloud, Windows, and macOS platforms.
+EvalAI can run in Linux, Cloud, Windows, and macOS platforms.
 Use the following list to choose the best installation path for you.
-The links under *Platform* take you straight to the installation instructions for that platform.
+The links under the *Platform* takes you straight to the installation instructions to  that particular  platform.

 ## Ubuntu Installation Instructions